 Students are fully responsible for the security and contents of their assigned desks and lockers.
-Students must be certain that their lockers are locked, and that the combinations are not available to others.
-Students must provide the office with a key or combination if a lock is used.
-If the student forgets their key and did not provide a key to the office, the lock will be cut off.
+Students must be certain that their lockers are locked, and that the combinations are not available to others

 Searches of desks or lockers may be conducted at any time there is reasonable cause to believe that they contain articles or materials prohibited by policy, whether or not a student is present.